Delta-Trolling-Technologies/EpicEscapeGaem/README.md

-# Epic Escape Gaem
+# The Epic Escape Gaem
-The game that makes you suffer.
+“Worst mistake of my life.„

+Really hard game with challenges and unusual crap and dad jokes, with a little sprinkle of memes.

 - Original from BalazsManus
 - Written in vb.NET